Recently the Commercial Appeal reported that law enforcement has been purposefully delaying arrests.

 If the police delay an arrest, the injured person can go to a hospital like The Med, which receives state and federal aid to help cover medical costs for low-income patients.
 So while the patient awaiting arrest does still receive assistance to cover the costs of care, that assistance comes from statewide taxpayer money and some federal funding as opposed to small, financially overwhelmed counties in Tennessee.

 Federal and state assistance don’t always cover all of the costs, though.
 It’s not uncommon to leave the hospital with $100,000 in debt – even with help from taxpayers.
+When you call our bankruptcy law firm Memphis, TN families place their trust in, our knowledgeable lawyers can explain to you the bankruptcy process and answer any questions you might have.

 Injured criminals aren’t the only ones with astronomical medical bills.
 Hospital costs can lead to financial desperation and trouble with your credit.
 Remember, though: Chapter 7 bankruptcy can relieve you of medical debt.